-For a geometric pattern that consists of various shapes it is helpful to lay out all the pieces in front of you.
-Unfortunately Loki did not agree with my approach and messed my nicely arranged shapes quite a bit!
+For a geometric pattern that consists of various shapes, it is helpful to lay out all the pieces in front of you.
+Unfortunately, Loki did not agree with my approach and messed up my nicely arranged shapes quite a bit!

 Removing the Paper Pieces

-Afterwards I removed the paper pieces from the back.
+Afterward, I removed the paper pieces from the back.
 It was quite tricky for the very tiny ones.
-I had to undo some of my stitches that I had done for covering the paper shapes with fabric in the previous stage.
-But as all fabric shapes wer nicely attached to each other this was not an issue.
+I had to undo some of the stitches that I had done for covering the paper shapes with fabric in the previous stage.
+But as all fabric shapes were nicely attached to each other this was not an issue.